WillMeilahn/holbertonschool-AirBnB_clone/README.md

 ## Requirements

-Knowledge in python3, how to use a command line interpreter, a computer with Ubuntu 14.04, python3, and pep8 style corrector.
+Knowledge in python3, how to use a command line interpreter, a computer with Ubuntu 20.04 LTS, python3, and pep8 style corrector.

 ## Repo Contents